Drakiat/github-pages-with-jekyll/archives/2022-02-13-second-with-image.md

 ---
-title: "This is a test of making a blog post with an image"
+old_title: "This is a test of making a blog post with an image"
 date: 2022-02-13
 categories: Cybersecurity
 ---